thely/deep-news/README.md

 Folder structure:

 ```
-- assets (*)
+- assets/ (*)
+- max/: the max patch
-- server: the connecting server between computers
+- dn-server/: the connecting server between computers
   |- assets (link to *)
-- client: what the user interacts with
+- dn-client/: what the user interacts with
-  |- max: the max patch
-  |- web: the web page
-    |- src: JS files for editing
+  |- src/: JS files for editing
-    |- dist: bundled JS files, for website loading
+  |- dist/: bundled JS files, for website loading
     |- assets (link to *)
+- node_modules/: most/all of the dependencies for dn-server and dn-client go here

 ```

 `/assets` has/will have all the static video files in it. `/client/web/assets/` and `/server/assets` are just links to that folder, so we don't need the same video files in all three places.
 (The Max patch is set up to reach up 2 folders to access the `/assets` folder.)